fotahub/fotahub-device-sdk-esp32/docs/getting-started/simple.md

 ### Make your first firmare over-the-air update

 1. Go back to the serial monitor app showing the execution status of your board running the initial firmware version.
-Enter the new firmware version followed by a ':', the checksum of the same, and a terminating line break in the text field or dialog provided for sending data over the opened serial port (`Connection > Send String...` in CoolTerm):
+Enter the new firmware version followed by a ':', the checksum or signature of the same, and a terminating line break in the text field or dialog provided for sending data over the opened serial port (`Connection > Send String...` in CoolTerm):

 ![](simple-2.png "Trigger of FOTA update")

-> &#x1F6C8; You can find the checksum of the new firmware version by selecting it in the `Details` section of your [FotaHub](https://fotahub.com) product and locating it in the properties of the same.
+> &#x1F6C8; You can find the checksum or signature of the new firmware version by selecting it in the `Details` section of your [FotaHub](https://fotahub.com) product and locating it in the properties of the same.

 > &#x1F6C8; In most cases, your serial monitor app can be configured to automatically terminate all strings being sent with a line break so that you can't forget to do so manually upon every submission (`Connection > Options... > Transmit > Send String Options > Terminate 'Send String' Data` in CoolTerm).